Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Examples

 showing $\lam_-/\lam_+ \sim p/q$.
 Hence $P[\sigma^0_{R}<\sigma^0_{-R}] = \lam_+/(\lam_-+\lam_+) \sim q$, and solving the linear equations we obtain $\lam_+ \sim [q/(1-pq)]/2\bar a(R)$. \end{remark} \v2

 Suppose $m_+(x)/m(x) \to 0$.
-Then $E(-\hat Z)=\infty$ and it holds \cite[Corollary 1] {Uladd} that \beqn a(-x)= \sum_{y=1}^\infty H_{[0,\infty)}^{-x}(y)a(y), \quad x>0. \eeqn Applying this identity we are going to derive the asymptotic form of $a(-x)$ as $x\to\infty$ when $\mu_+(x)$ varies regularly at infinity.
-Recall that $V_{{\rm ds}}(x)$ denotes the renewal function for the weakly descending ladder height process of the walk.
-Let $U_{{\rm as}}(x)$ (as in Section 5.3) be the renewal function for the strictly ascending one.
-Put
+Then $E(-\hat Z)=\infty$ under which it holds that \beqn a(-x)= \sum_{y=1}^\infty H_{[0,\infty)}^{-x}(y)a(y), \quad x>0 \eeqn \cite[Corollary 1] {Uladd}.
+Using this identity we are going to derive the asymptotic form of $a(-x)$ as $x\to\infty$ when $\mu_+(x)$ varies regularly at infinity.
+Recall that $V_{{\rm ds}}(x)$ denotes the renewal function for the weakly descending ladder height process of the r.w.
+As in Section 7.3, let $U_{{\rm as}}(x)$ be the renewal function for the strictly ascending one and put